Image by Chinnapong from iStock

 6. DEFINE: What “Done” Looks Like

-To begin an important project effectively, start by defining what “done” looks like.
-Establish clear conditions for completion, outlining specific criteria that indicate the project is finished.
-This clarity helps you stay focused and prevents unnecessary overextension.
-Once these conditions are met, stop and acknowledge your progress.
+To kick off an important project effectively, it’s essential to define what “done” looks like.
+Establishing clear conditions for completion will help you outline specific criteria to indicate when the project is truly finished.
+This clarity not only keeps your focus sharp but also helps you avoid unnecessary overextension.
+Once you meet these conditions, take a moment to acknowledge your progress.

 Image by evgenyatamanenko from iStock

-Similarly, by defining what “done” looks like, IT and software engineering professionals can stay focused on their goals, prevent overextension, and maintain a clear direction in their work.
-This approach fosters productivity, ensures high-quality outcomes, and provides a satisfying sense of accomplishment.
+For IT and software engineering professionals, defining what “done” looks like can really help maintain focus on their goals, prevent overextension, and keep a clear direction in their work.
+This approach boosts productivity, promotes high-quality outcomes, and leads to that rewarding sense of accomplishment.

 7. START: The First Obvious Action